kellyjadams/data-analytics-resources/README.md

 Below are the best resources I've found related to data analytics whether it's learning new skills, hosting a portfolio, or get inspiration from creators.

-Please add any links you have found helpful with PR.
+### Contributing
+Feel free to contribute to this list by adding links you've found helpful.
+Submit a Pull Request (PR) with your suggestions.

-Notes:
+### Notes:
-- This is also available as a blog post: [Data Analytics Resources](https://www.kellyjadams.com/post/data-analytics-resources).
-The difference between the repo and the blog post is the post contains my personal commentary on each of the resources, the repo only has the links.
-Anything I find particularly useful I will add to my blog with my commentary.
+- **Blog Post** - This repository complements a blog post: [Data Analytics Resources](https://www.kellyjadams.com/post/data-analytics-resources).
+While the repo offers direct links, the blog post includes my personal commentary on each resource.
+I regularly update my blog with new resources and detailed commentary.
-- This repo includes 1 affiliate links, indicated with a * at the end for the course I built.
-If you decide to purchase the extras for the course through this link, I may receive a small commission at no extra cost to you.
-This support helps me continue to provide content.
-Thank you for your support! **All other links on this page *aren’t* affiliate links.**
+- **Affiliate Link Disclosure**: Among all the resources listed, one contains an affiliate link (indicated with a *).
+This is for a course I created.
+Purchasing through this affiliate link may earn me a small commission at no extra cost to you.
+This support enables me to continue creating and sharing content.
+Thank you for your support! **All other links on this page are non-affiliate links.**

 ## Overview